Byzantine priority theory: Criticism

 The Majority Text theory has been criticized by major textual critics such as Bart D. Ehrman and Daniel B. Wallace.
-According to Ehrman, the Byzantine text did not become the majority of the manuscripts until the 9th century.
+But this does not apply to Byzantine priority.
+According to Ehrman, the majority text did not become a majority until the 9th century.
+But Robinson and Pickering rebut with arguments putting the Byzantine going back to the 4th and 3rd centuries.this is not an argument against Byzantine priority!

 The Byzantine priority theory has been also critiqued by advocates of the primacy of the Textus Receptus.
 Such critiques generally focus on the rejection of the strong doctrine of the providential preservation of the scripture by Byzantine priorists, who instead follow a textual-critical method.
-The Trinitarian Bible Society which advocates for the Textus Receptus has argued that the textual-critical methods behind the texts of Hodges and Robinson are contrary to God's preservation of scripture and do not provide epistomological certainty of the word of God.
+The Trinitarian Bible Society which advocates for the Textus Receptus has argued that the textual-critical methods behind the texts of Hodges and Robinson are contrary to God's preservation of scripture and do not provide epistemological certainty of the word of God.
+But how serious is that given there is only 2 or 3 percent difference between the Byzantine and TR?
+That percent pales in light of the doctrinal differences in the TR camp.

 Influence

-Some translations have been created based on the editions of the Byzantine text, including the World English Bible based on the text of Robinson & William G. Pierpont and the Sovereign Creator Has Spoken version based on Wilbur Pickering's edition of family 35.
+Some translations have been created based on the editions of the Byzantine text, including the World English Bible based on the text of Robinson & William G. Pierpont, the Majority Standard Bible and the Sovereign Creator Has Spoken version based on Wilbur Pickering's edition of family 35.
 Additionally, an interlinear translation of the Hodges-Farstad text has been made by Thomas Nelson.

 The Holman Christian Standard Bible was initially planned to become an English translation of the Byzantine majority text, although because Arthur Farstad died just few months into the project, it shifted to the Critical Text.
 However, the HCSB bible was still made to contain the Byzantine majority readings within its footnotes.
-Similarly, the New King James version contains the Byzantine majority readings within the footnotes, although it is a translation of the Textus Receptus.
+Similarly, the New King James Version contains the Byzantine majority readings within the footnotes, although it is a translation of the Textus Receptus.